spkvfx/creative_coding-work/120-work/final/readme.md

 Bt because I wanted all of this to be modular and independent, with each module useable without requiring any other component, this didn't work well.
 So instead I simply added a physics behavior to every single particle, using itself as the target object.

 While writing this I realized that it would make more sense to place the physics behavior in the pointcloud behavior{} object.
-So I ended up with hundreds of instances of the entire Phxyz class.
+This avoids ended up with hundreds of instances of the entire Phxyz class.

 While writing this it occurred to me that I could instead have just one instance of the Phxyz library and associate it with the Pointcloud instead, simply changing the Phxyz.obj property to the targetted point.